 Hot Liquids – I recommend heating water or wine.
 However, if neither of these is used in your recipe, any liquid can be used.

 Layering – If you want to make layered shots.
-Make your first layer and place in the fridge for 1 hour to set before adding the next layer.
+Make your first layer and place it in the fridge for 1 hour to set before adding the next layer.
 Repeat for as many layers as you want.